cormacj/z80-smart-disassembler/README.md

 positional arguments:
   filename

   options:
     -h, --help            show this help message and exit -v                    verbose mode
+    -q                    quiet mode
     -o OUTFILE            output file
     -t TEMPLATEFILE       template file
+    -s STRINGTERMINATOR   string terminator value - defaults are [0, 13, 141] and printable characters+0x80
-  --style {asm,lst}     asm produces a file that can be assembled. lst is a dump style output -l LOADADDRESS, --load LOADADDRESS
+    --style {lst,asm}     asm produces a file that can be assembled. lst is a dump style output -l LOADADDRESS, --load LOADADDRESS
-                        Specify where in RAM the code loads --xref {off,on}       Enable or disable cross references for labels --labeltype {2,1}     1: Uses short name eg D_A123 or C_A345 2: Uses full names, eg data_A123 or code_A123
+                          Specify where in RAM the code loads --xref {off,on}       Enable or disable cross references for labels --labeltype {2,1}     1: Uses short name eg D_A123 or C_A345 2: Uses full names, eg data_A123 or code_A123 -c {0,2,1}, --commentlevel {0,2,1}
+                          0: No code explanations 1: Data references only 2: Everything
 ```

 # Example usage